Colleen Clinkenbeard: Career

 Clinkenbeard went on to provide the voices of Monkey D. Luffy in One Piece, Erza Scarlet in Fairy Tail, Riza Hawkeye in Fullmetal Alchemist and Fullmetal Alchemist: Brotherhood, Moka Akashiya's inner personality in Rosario + Vampire, Yuko Ichihara in xxxHolic, and Elsie Crimson and Mother in Edens Zero.

 Outside of anime dubs, she's also provided the voice of Lilith in the Borderlands video game series, while also voicing character roles in RWBY and Mao Mao: Heroes of Pure Heart on Cartoon Network.

 Personal life

 Clinkenbeard and voice actress Laura Bailey were roommates while working at Funimation.
-She married Patric Carroll in 2012, and they have a son named Rhodes, born in 2014.
+She married Patric Carroll in 2012, and they have a son.
 Her sister Bonnie is an ADR script writer at Funimation.